johnno1962/InjectionIII/README.md

 [Binary Releases](https://github.com/johnno1962/InjectionIII/releases):
-These are often slightly more up to date than the App Store release and compile outside the App sandbox which avoids compilcations with case insensitve filesystems.
+These are often slightly more up to date than the App Store release and compile outside the App sandbox which avoids complications with case insensitive filesystems.

 [HotReloading Project](https://github.com/johnno1962/HotReloading):
 A version of InjectionIII that works just by adding this Swift Package to